Cults, Heresies, and Heterodoxies

 2) repents of his sins (thus acknowledging and forsaking his sins), and

-Here is where we draw the circle of believers.
+Here is where we draw the circle of legitimate believers.
 Yet, there are those within Christendom who espouse views that put them on the edge of this circle, and even outside the edge.
 We would call these heterodox beliefs.
 These generally fall into two broad categories: left wing liberalism and right-wing legalism.
 Those of the liberal persuasion tend to interpret the Bible in such a broad way as to include views contradictory to biblical teaching.
 Those of the legalist persuasion tend to interpret the Bible in such a narrow way as to exclude reasonable interpretations that do not agree with their ultra-strict views.
 Thus liberals are too inclusive, and legalists are too exclusive.

 Actually, both extremes tend to do the same thing—pick the passages of Scripture they like and dismiss the ones that seem to disagree with their pre-conceived notions.
 You might say that they tear out the pages of the Bible that they don't like.
 The correct way to interpret Scripture is to harmonize all of it.
 In this way, there should be no problematic passages.
 That is, there should be no passages that have to be brushed aside as not agreeing with the ones you prefer.